scipy-conference/scipy_proceedings/papers/luke_campagnola-vispy/vispy.rst

 Layer 1: Object-Oriented GL
 '''''''''''''''''''''''''''

 The OpenGL API, although very powerful, is also somewhat verbose and unwieldy.
-VisPy's lowest-level layer, ``vispy.gloo``, provides an object-oriented wrapper that provides a clean, compact, and Pythonic alternative to traditional OpenGL programming.
-Objects such as textures, vertex buffers, frame buffers, and shader programs that typically require several GL calls to instantiate are instead encapsulated in simple Python classes (e.g. Table 1).
+VisPy's lowest-level layer, ``vispy.gloo``, provides an object-oriented OpenGL wrapper with a clean, compact, and Pythonic alternative to traditional OpenGL programming (however, developers unfamiliar with OpenGL are encouraged to work from the scenegraph and plotting layers instead).
+Objects that typically require several GL calls to instantiate, such as textures, vertex buffers, frame buffers, and shader programs, are instead encapsulated in simple Python classes (e.g. Table 1).

-.. table:: Example comparing ``vispy.gloo`` API to OpenGL API.
-Using ``vispy.gloo`` is compact, clean, and Pythonic.
+.. table:: The ``vispy.gloo`` API is compact, clean, and Pythonic compared to native OpenGL.
    :class: w

    +-----------------------------------------------+------------------------------------------------------------------+